 - Draw distant snow-capped mountains in a landscape and lift the snow using an eraser: A insanely effective technique.
 Draw the mountains in silhouette against a grey sky and lift the snow caps with flicks of an eraser.
 Figure out the direction of light and leave the opposite side in shade.

 The only way to progress is to play around with ideas and shortcuts. it’s wiser to set aside time to explore a few ideas than risk a new technique in the middle of a drawing.
 Try some of these drawing ideas and see if you can make them work for you.

-- Draw using tinted paper as a mid-tone and shade with white and black: Instead of using white paper try using a mid-grey or tan for your mid-tones.
-Be cautious using the white.
-Only use it for highlights and the very lightest tones.
-You risk drawing a ghost.
+- Draw using tinted paper as a mid-tone and shade with white and black: Instead of using white paper try using a Strathmore mid-grey or tan paper for your mid-tones.
+Be cautious using the white pencil.
+Only use white for highlights and the very lightest tones, otherwise, you risk drawing a ghost.

 - Draw an animal on tinted paper and highlight the edges to simulate backlighting: Using the same mid-tone paper draw a subject without strong shadows and highlight the edges.
 It’s a clever way of giving a standard drawing atmosphere.

 - Draw simple animal outlines and break up the lines to add movement: Otherwise called the ‘lost and found’ technique.
 Long lines look infinitely better if they are disjointed and broken.
 It adds life and movement to monotonous perfection.